 attempt to trick you into providing your username/passwords.

 NOTE: Lehigh University will NEVER ask you to provide your password via email or over the phone.

-Following the above guidelines will go a long way toward keeping your confidential information safe.
+Following the above guidelines will go a long way toward keeping your confidential information and important data safe.
 To make

 managing your multiple username and passwords easier you may want to consider using some type of password management

 program/service such as: LastPass, RoboForm, or KeePass.